The SeTT ontology

 Abstract

-The negative impact of human activities on our planet has increased the interest of stakeholders-from policymakers to citizens-in monitoring and understanding local changes, including both environmental and socio-economic factors.
-However, these data are often complex and challenging for non-experts to interpret.
-We introduce the SeTT (Semantic Trajectory of a Territorial Unit) ontology to describe the semantic trajectories of Territorial Units (TUs), making this information accessible to both expert and non-expert users.
+The negative impact of human activities on our planet has increased the interest of stakeholders, from policymakers to citizens, in monitoring and understanding local environmental changes.
+However, these data are often complex and difficult for non-experts to interpret.
+To address this, we introduce the SeTT (Semantic Trajectory of a Territorial Unit) ontology, which describes the environmental evolution of Territorial Units (e.g., municipalities) through different perspectives—Raw, Structured, and Thematic—making this information more synthesized, accessible, and understandable for both expert and non-expert users.

 The SeTT ontology: Overview back to ToC